OSEA Collective Bargaining Agreement

 B. Notice of Layoff

-If the District determines the need for a permanent reduction in its classified work force, (excluding temporary reductions), notice of not less than two (2) weeks shall be provided to employees to be laid off.
+- If the District determines the need for a permanent reduction in its classified workforce, (excluding temporary reductions), written notice of not less than fifteen (15) business days shall be provided to employees to be laid off.

-- when the employer has justification based on documentation contained in the personnel file within the last four (4) years.
-No permanent employees shall be laid off within a job title(s) until all probationary employees and temporary employees (as defined in Article 1) in such job title(s) have been terminated.
+- No permanent employees shall be laid off within a job title(s) until all probationary employees and temporary employees (as defined in Article 1) in such job title(s) have been terminated.

 C. Bumping Rights

-An employee who is displaced by being bumped under the preceding paragraph may also use his or her seniority in the same manner to bump into the next lower job title in the classification group.
-If there is no less senior employee in the next job title, then he/she may bump to the least senior employee in the next lower job title in descending order within the classification group.
+- An employee who is displaced by being bumped under the preceding paragraph may also use their seniority in the same manner to bump into the next lower job title in the classification group.
+If there is no less senior employee in the next job title, then they may bump to the least senior employee in the next lower job title in descending order within the classification group.

-If an employee who is given the initial notice of layoff under paragraph B of this article is unable to bump into a job title within his/her current classification group, and that employee has been employed by the District in a classification group different than his/her current classification group, the employee shall have the right to be moved back to his/her previous classification group, assuming the layoff occurs within four (4) years of the employee changing classification groups.
-He/she may only be moved back into the same or lower paying job title within the classification group that he/she previously held, as long as the bumping employee has greater seniority than the least senior employee in the former classification group.
+- If an employee who is given the initial notice of layoff under paragraph B of this article is unable to bump into a job title within their current classification group, and that employee has been employed by the District in a classification group different than their current classification group, the employee shall have the right to be moved back to their previous classification group, assuming the layoff occurs within four (4) years of the employee changing classification groups.
+They may only be moved back into the same or lower paying job title within the classification group that they previously held, as long as the bumping employee has greater seniority than the least senior employee in the former classification group.
 The employee must still be qualified to perform the duties of the job, as contained in this article.

 D. Reduction in Hours